Meet the Team

 Kristina has a bachelor's degree in social work from the University of New Hampshire and her Master of Art in Education from Tennessee State University.
 She joined the Working for a Healthier Tennessee team after employment with the Tennessee Department of Health, where she volunteered as their wellness council co-chair.
 Kristina has experience as a public health educator, grant manager on projects related to preventing chronic diseases and social work with the elderly, families and youth.
 She is certified as a yoga instructor, laughter yoga leader, life coach and Tennessee Naturalist.
 She believes in finding the balance of programs that touch individual lives with policy that impacts a population.
 Kristina tries to "walk the talk" by incorporating physical activity and healthy eating into her daily life and making time for wellness breaks in her schedule.
 She enjoys yoga, walking, biking, kayaking (on gentle waters), spending time with her husband and two cats and getting out in nature.
 Originally from New Hampshire, Kristina moved to Nashville in 1997 after spending a few years in Seattle.

 Communications & Digital Media Coordinator

 Natalie has more than 20 years of experience working in communications.
 She attended Marymount Manhattan College in New York City before transferring to the University of Tennessee Chattanooga where she graduated with a bachelor's degree in communication.
-Before coming to the state, Natalie worked at WRCB-TV in Chattanooga, NewsChannel 5 in Nashville and Shop at Home TV.
+Before coming to the state, Natalie worked at WRCB-TV (NBC) in Chattanooga, NewsChannel 5 (CBS) in Nashville and Shop at Home TV.
 She then transitioned to a career as a public relations and social media specialist, working at Thrive PR in Dallas, Texas and United Methodist Communications in Nashville.
 In her spare time, Natalie enjoys writing, reading, spending time with her husband and watching Dateline NBC.